rdubois440/esp32_nunchuck_ble_keyboard/README.md

 	Radius is used to determine if within the central area Cosine of Angle Plus X polararity determines the segment

 Logic is simple.
-Remains in central area: Do nothing
+ * Remains in central area: Do nothing
-Outside of central area: Keep record of quadrants visited Back in central area: Process the sequence of quadrants visited, and send character
+ * Outside of central area: Keep record of quadrants visited
+ * Back in central area: Record the zones visited into and format into a sequence, then call the parseSequence() function

-ParseSequence Function
+## ParseSequence Function

-Parses the sequence and send the corresponding key to USB if zbutton is pressed, uses the keypad mode.
-Otherwise, uses the standard keyboard mode

-Extensions of the 8Pen standard
-New line, space and back space on single movement ( simple down, right or left)
+Check the status of cButton and zButton.
+Compares the sequence with one of the expected sequences
+Send the corresponding character if the sequences match.
+Do nothing if no match

+## Blinking - Power Off

+One times is used to blink the on line Blue Led when active, and provides feedback Another timer is reset at the end of each sequence (back to zone 0 from another zone), and power off the esp32 if no action for 5 minutes.

 # Can it be useful ?
 Whenever full control in one hand is required Handicaped, professional activity, presentation